Dick Weber: Career

-Personal
+Personal life

 Weber was also known as a tireless ambassador of his sport, and rarely passed up an opportunity to promote it.
 One promotion had him bowling the highest (altitude) game ever in "Operation AstroBowl," which took place on a Boeing 707 on January 7, 1964.
 This was a joint campaign for American Airlines' Cargo Service.
 The aircraft used was an all-cargo Boeing 707 with a single AMF lane installed in the main cargo hold.
 The flight was from New York to Dallas.
 Weber also appeared several times on Late Show with David Letterman.

-On February 14, 2005, Richard Anthony Weber died in Florissant, Missouri, at age 75.
+On February 13, 2005, Richard Anthony Weber died in Florissant, Missouri, at age 75.
 On the day of his death, Weber had just returned from a United States Bowling Congress (USBC) meeting in Baton Rouge, Louisiana.
 He showed no prior sign of ill-health but experienced serious breathing problems that evening and paramedics were unable to revive him.
 The underlying cause of death was not known, but was ultimately due to respiratory failure.
-Dick Weber was survived by his wife Juanita, one daughter, and three sons including the aforementioned Pete, also a professional bowler, and Richard Jr., who became a PBA employee and manager of the PBA's Midwest Region.
-Juanita, also an avid bowler who once won a state championship, died on April 13, 2020, at the age of 89.
+Dick Weber was survived by his wife Juanita, one daughter, and three sons including the aforementioned Pete, also a successful professional bowler, and Richard "John" Weber Jr., who became a PBA employee and served in various positions for the PBA Regional Tour, PBA50 Tour and PBA Tour.
+On April 27, 2024, John became the third member of the Weber family to be inducted into the PBA Hall of Fame, being honored for Meritorious Service.

+His wife Juanita Weber, also an avid bowler who once won a state championship, died on April 13, 2020, at the age of 89.